- My VU Benefits (enrollment website)

 How to File a Long-Term Disability Claim

 If you expect to be out of work for six months or more, you should begin the LTDI application process within 30 days after the disability begins or as soon as possible so that a claim decision can be made in a timely manner.
 Generally, the application process may take two to three months.
-There is a six-month period between the onset of the condition constituting a disability and when benefits are payable1.
+There is a six-month period between the onset of the condition constituting a disability and when benefits are payable.
 However, the LTDI application should be submitted within 12 months of the onset of the disability for consideration for this benefit.

 Receiving Long-Term Disability Benefits